 14. Make some green cocktails

-Get creative with your drinks and make some green cocktails to celebrate the occasion.
-You could try making a green margarita, a kiwi martini, or a peppermint patty shot.
-Just make sure you don’t overdo it and end up with a hangover the next day.
+Whip up some cool green drinks to get into the St. Paddy’s Day spirit.
+You can try making a green margarita, a kiwi martini, or even a peppermint patty shot.
+Just remember not to go too wild, or you might be stuck with a nasty hangover the next day.

 15. Volunteer at a local charity

-Spread some St. Paddy’s Day cheer by volunteering at a local charity.
-You could help out at a food bank, animal shelter, or community center.
-Giving back to your community is always a good way to celebrate any holiday.
+Show some St. Paddy’s Day love by giving back to your community through volunteering.
+Lend a hand at a food bank, animal shelter, or even a community center.
+Helping others is always an awesome way to make any holiday extra special.

 16. Host a “Shamrock Shuffle” dance party

-Put on your dancing shoes and host a “Shamrock Shuffle” dance party in your dorm or apartment.
-Create a playlist of your favorite Irish and party songs and decorate the space with green and gold streamers, balloons, and confetti.
-Encourage your guests to wear green and offer prizes for the best dressed or best dancer.
+Time to break out those dance moves and throw a “Shamrock Shuffle” dance party in your dorm or apartment.
+Make a playlist with the best Irish and party tunes, and deck the place out with green and gold streamers, balloons, and confetti.

 17. Attend a virtual St. Patrick’s Day concert